L3ad Solutions

 TL;DR

-Reviews are the single biggest local-pack ranking factor most small businesses underinvest in.
-Velocity (reviews per month) matters more than raw count.
-Asking in person, right after a job is done, beats every automated system.
-The real gap between you and the top map-pack result is usually 30-50 reviews and 6 months of consistent asking, not anything technical.
+• Reviews are the single biggest local-pack ranking factor most small businesses underinvest in. • Velocity (reviews per month) matters more than raw count. • Asking in person, right after a job is done, beats every automated system. • The real gap is usually 30-50 reviews and 6 months of consistent asking.

 Most local marketing advice treats reviews as a checkbox: get more, respond to them, done.
 That's not the reality of running a small service business.
 Reviews are the single asset where small operators can outmaneuver bigger competitors, and almost no one does it well.